SummaryRead the full fact sheet

 Arthritis is a general term that refers to over 150 different conditions.
 The accurate term for this group of conditions is musculoskeletal conditions, as they affect the muscles, bones and joints.

-While there is no special diet or ‘miracle food’ that can cure arthritis, everyone can benefit from eating a healthy, well-balanced diet to maintain general good health.
+While there is no special diet or ‘miracle food’ that can cure arthritis and other musculoskeletal conditions, everyone can benefit from eating a healthy, well-balanced diet to maintain general good health.

 Healthy eating and arthritis